Performance: Business Goals Review

 Do your goals aligned with what is required to succeed?

-Are you Business Goals simplified?
+Are your Business Goals simplified?

 Most Business Goals, even when they were activated, are appropriate at a particular point and time.
 Review yours now.
-Are circumstances different now?
+Are your circumstances different now?
 Are your Business Goals, which dictate and guide performance, outdated?
 Sometimes, when circumstances change, we forget to change our goals that actually support success.
 Even though this is a common occurrence it doesn’t make it a best practice.

 Are your Business Goals realistic?
 Have your Business Goals become delusional?
 Delusional goals occur when we are in denial of reality.
-Your SWOT (Strength, Weakness, Opportunity, Threat) Analysis reveals situations which have altered your marketplace (external environment) and your business (internal environment).
+Your SWOT (Strength, Weakness, Opportunity, Threat) Analysis reveals situations that have altered your marketplace (external environment) and your business (internal environment).

-I ask, “Are you, as a Business Leader, setting up your team to optimally perform or are you inadvertently helping them fail?”
+I ask, “Are you, as a Business Leader, setting up your team to optimally perform, or are you inadvertently helping them fail?”

-Business Goals help guide the actions of employees through creating department goals to support the Business Goals.
+Micro Business Goals help guide the actions of employees through creating department goals to support the Macro Business Goals.
 When department goals are determined, individual performance goals are developed to support the departmental and organizational goals.

 There is quite a bit of controversy regarding the effectiveness of SMART (Specific, Measurable, Attainable, Relevant, Time-Sensitive) Goals.
 I’d like to add perhaps the most important aspect of good goals; good goals are understandable to all parties involved.
 Review your business’s goals.

-NOTE: There is a particular technique to creating SMART Goals.
+NOTE: There is a particular technique for creating SMART Goals.
 Don’t worry if you are unfamiliar.
 Just make sure you address the components of the acronym to the best of your ability.

 Several weeks ago we started this series for you to review your business’s performance.
 So far we have started looking very closely at how diversified your business is, or isn’t.
 We also reviewed what is your business’s vision.
 Then we looked at how your Business’s Mission Statement and Job Descriptions support your success.

-THANKS FOR ALLOWING ME TO HELP YOU IMPROVE YOUR BUSINESS!
+WE APPRECIATE YOU ALLOWING US TO HELP YOU IMPROVE YOUR BUSINESS!

-please reach out to Maggie (262) 716.7750, Central Time, for YOUR No-cost Consultation
+Call Maggie (262) 716.7750 for YOUR No-cost Consultation